Why Must You Learn to Recognize Key Characteristics of the Animal You're Hunting?

 Size and Color

-One of the first things you should look for when trying to identify an animal is its size.
+One of the first things you should look for when identifying an animal is its size.
 This will give you a good starting point for understanding what kind of animal you are dealing with.
 Is it small, like a rabbit?
 Or is it large, like a deer?

 Knowing the approximate size of the animal will help you rule out certain possibilities and narrow down your options.

 In addition to size, pay attention to the color of the animal.
-This can often be helpful in identifying animals that may look similar at first glance but are actually quite different.
+This can often help identify animals that may look similar at first glance but are quite different.
 For example, deer are typically brown or red, while elk are usually darker, almost black.
 If you're unsure about the exact color of an animal, take a picture so that you can look at it later when you have access to a computer or phone.

 Shape and markings

-Another thing to look for when trying to identify an animal is its shape.
+Another thing to look for when identifying an animal is its shape.
 This can include the overall shape of the body as well as specific features like antlers, tails, or ears.
-For example, deer have antlers while elk have antlers and earn points.
+For example, deer have antlers, while elk have antlers and earn points.

-Deer also tend to have shorter tails while elk have long tails that they use to swat at insects.
-By paying attention to these specific features, you will be able to better narrow down your options and eventually identify the animal you are looking at.
+Deer also tend to have shorter tails, while elk have long tails that they use to swat at insects.
+By paying attention to these specific features, you can better narrow your options and eventually identify the animal you are looking at.

 Tracks

-If you're having trouble identifying an animal based on its appearance, another thing you can do is look for tracks.
-Each animal leaves behind a unique set of tracks that can give you clues about what kind of animal it is.
+You can also look for tracks if you're having trouble identifying an animal based on its appearance.
+Each animal leaves behind a unique set of tracks that can give clues about what animal it is.

-By paying attention to the shape and orientation of an animal's tracks, you will be able to get a better idea of what kind of animal it is.
+By paying attention to the shape and orientation of an animal's tracks, you will better understand what kind of animal it is.

 Sounds

-By paying attention to the sounds that an animal is making, you can often get a better sense of what kind of animal it is.
+By paying attention to the sounds an animal makes, you can often get a better sense of what kind of animal it is.

-You will also not be able to buy a proper animal call without sufficient knowledge.
+You will also be unable to buy a proper animal call without sufficient knowledge.

 Other considerations that You Should Take Into Account As Well